Yom Hashoah

 Benjamin Fischer

-The Berlin Jewish community for example starts reading out the names of the 55.696 murdered Jews of Berlin in front of its community center at Fasanenstraße.
-The event is usually coordinated by the local youth center and the ceremony alone takes several days of uninterrupted reading.
-A delegation of annually about 17.000 youth marches the “March of the Living” – contrasting the death marches, often singing and dancing, hand in hand with their surviving relatives.
-After spending a week in Poland, visiting many of the camps and learning about Jewish life in Poland pre-WWII many continue their journey to Israel, where they celebrate The Israeli day of independence on the 5th of Iyar.
+The Jewish community in Berlin, for example, begins by reading out the names of the 55,696 murdered Berlin Jews in front of their community centre in Fasanenstraße.
+Normally, the local youth organisation coordinates the event, and this ceremony alone takes several days of uninterrupted reading.
+A delegation of around 17,000 young people set off on the ‘March of the Living’ every year to provide a counterpoint to the death marches.
+They often sing and dance with their relatives who survived.
+After spending a week in Poland visiting many of the camps and learning about Jewish life in pre-war Poland, many of them travel on to Israel to celebrate Independence Day on 5 Iyar.

 Back to Pluralistic Remembrance Calendar